-See Table 14 for information on the function of control terminals.
+See Table 5 for information on the function of control terminals.

-Table 14 - Control Terminal Ratings and Descriptions
+Table 5 - Control Terminal Ratings and Descriptions

-Terminal Designator Description Rating Comments 1NO Normally Open Relay Normally open relay controlled by the conditions set in Parameter PROGRAM RLY 1 .
-See Table 21 for 1NC Normally Closed Relay instructions on programming this relay.
-1C Common 0-30 VDC or Common terminal for 1NC and 1NO terminals.
-CAUTION: This terminal is common only for 1NO and 1NC.
-Do not use as common for other terminals.
-2NO Normally Open Relay Normally open relay controlled by the conditions set in Parameter PROGRAM RLY 2 .
-See Table 21 .
+Terminal Designator Description Rating Comments 1NO Normally Open Relay Normally open relay controlled by the conditions set in 1NC Normally Closed Relay Parameter PROGRAM RLY 1 .
+See Table 17 for instructions on programming this relay.
+1C Common Common terminal for 1NC and 1NO terminals.
+CAUTION: Do not use as common for other terminals.
+2NO Normally Open Relay 120VAC, 10A Normally open relay controlled by the conditions set in Parameter PROGRAM RLY 2 .
+See Table 17 .
 2NC Normally Closed Relay Normally closed relay controlled by the conditions set in Parameter PROGRAM RLY 2 .
-See Table 21 .
+See Table 17 .
 2C Common Common terminal for 2NC and 2NO terminals.
-CAUTION: This terminal is common only for 2NO and 2NC.
-Do not use as common for other terminals.
+CAUTION: Do not use as common for other terminals.
 3NO Normally Open Relay Normally open relay controlled by the conditions set in Parameter PROGRAM RLY 3 .
-See Table 21 .
-3C Common 0-30 VDC or Common terminal for 3NO terminal.
-CAUTION: This terminal is common only for 3NO.
-Do not use as common for other terminals.
-4NO Normally Open Relay 120VAC, <250mA Normally open relay controlled by the conditions set in Parameter PROGRAM RLY 4 .
-See Table 21 .
+See Table 17 .
+3C Common 0-30 VDC or 120VAC, <250m4 Common terminal for 3NO terminal.
+CAUTION: Do not use as common for other terminals.
+4NO Normally Open Relay Normally open relay controlled by the conditions set in Parameter PROGRAM RLY 4 .
+See Table 17 .
 4C Common Common terminal for 4NO terminal.
-CAUTION: This terminal is common only for 4NO.
-Do not use as common for other terminals.
+CAUTION: Do not use as common for other terminals.